 The thrill of getting that coveted autograph from your favorite race car driver, sports star, or entertainment icon on a shirt or hat is huge.
 You can make the autograph last much longer if you handle the fabric correctly and give the signature a bit of care.

-- Next tip, take a permanent ink marker like a Sharpie for the signer to use.
+- Take a permanent ink marker like a Sharpie for the signer to use.
 A marker used to label laundry is even better.
 The ink is made to be permanent on fabric and stand up to many washings.
 Take the marker with you (take two in case someone else grabs it) so you'll be prepared.
 Most "stars" don't carry one around!